oroinc/documentation/user/back-office/system/channels/index.rst

 Configure Channels in the Back-Office
 =====================================

 Today, successful businesses usually have more than one sales website.
 These may be different online stores, business-to-business enterprises, or business-to-customer outlets.
 Moreover, different customers and sales-related data can be received from various survey-campaigns or memberships in clubs, funds, charity events, etc. Gaining a full understanding of all the information you receive from each of these sources, along with all the individual customer information you collect from various other sources, becomes crucial.
-With OroCRM's channels, you can do both with minimum effort.
+With channels, you can do both with minimum effort.

 Each channel record represents one source of customer-related data.